liflab/synthia/Readme.md

 1.5624087 3dF - Source: 187.212.61.155, Destination: 163.79.140.29, Duration: 368
 1.8029451 3dF - Source: 187.212.61.155, Destination: 152.200.85.64, Duration: 689
 ```

+Notice the use of the `Freeze` picker: it asks for the input of another picker once,
+and then returns that value forever.

 ### Generate sequences from a Markov chain